+If equipped

-The floor mats that came with your vehicle hook over the floor mat anchors.
-This keeps them from sliding forward and possibly interfering with vehicle operation.
+The driver's floor mat that came

+with your vehicle hooks over the

+floor mat anchors.
+This keeps the

+floor mat from sliding forward and

+possibly interfering with the pedals.

 If you remove the driver's floor mat, make sure to re-anchor it when you put it back in your vehicle.